 Userlane, for example, offers a virtual assistant, an adviser that prompts users with different choices so that they can explain what they’re interested in learning more about.

-You can basically sell a service by feature instead of randomly listing all the myriads of functions your solution entails!
+You can basically sell a service by feature instead of randomly listing all the functions your solution entails!

-Missing on this opportunity and thinking that the effort of setting up such a specific onboarding experience is not worth it, means that you probably didn’t grasp the true functionality of the SaaS business model.
+Missing on this opportunity and thinking that the effort of setting up such a specific onboarding experience is not worth it means that you probably haven’t grasped the true functionality of the SaaS business model.